About Fruit TreesApples

 Traditionally, real perry could be made only within sight of May Hill on the border of Gloucestershire and Herefordshire in western England, which we visited in 2011.
 The trees were very tall and really old, and the perry was delicious.
 That edict has relaxed a bit and some version of perry is now being made most everywhere pears can be grown.
 The Orne region of Normandy is famous for its poire.
 We were there in 2014 and those trees looked about as old as the ones within sight of May Hill.
 At Franklin County CiderDays in western Mass you should be able to sample some very tasty perry at the amateur tastings.

-We are also custom grafting orders for those interested in starting perry orchards.
+We offer perry pears every few years, and we are also custom grafting orders for those interested in starting perry orchards.

 Pyrus pyrifolia There are thousands of named cultivars in China, where they have been grown for more than 2000 years.
 They are long-lived and bear young.
 Asian pears differ from European pears: they are crisp and very juicy, sweet and mild with a nutty background, and are roundish in shape.

 Although partly self-fruitful, pollinators are recommended.
 The varieties we offer will pollinate one another.
 Some European pears, notably Bartlett, will also act as pollinators.